p2irc/rgb2nir/README.md

     • For supervised image translation please follow pix2pix model with initial modifications mentioned in the rgb2nir paper.
     • The dataset folder contains samples of each crop used in our study.
 TrainA represents RGB images and trainB contains NIR couterparts.
-The entire dataset is available upon request.
+A random uniform 256 × 256 patch of the RGB image is used as input for the model and it is translated to NIR image with the same size.
+At inference, we compare the performance of the model with a larger patche of size 512 × 512 as input.